Bishnu Prasad Rabha: Cultural influence

 The level of influence exerted by the Kala Guru can be observed through the fact that most cultural music competitions of Assam feature a segment called Bishnu Rava Sangeet related to his compositions, lyrics and verse.
 Bishnu Prasad was an established singer.
 He had learnt Borgeet of Shrimanta Shankar Deva and gave the genre a new significance for the modern times.
-There are more than hundred songs composed by him.
+There are more than a hundred songs composed by him.
 His songs are collectively called as Bishnu Rava Sangeet.
 This was a new genre of Assamese.
 In his songs one can see diverse themes like tributes to the Mother Nature, the exploitation of the peasant masses by the colonial rulers, the revolts of the workers at tea industries etc. His songs also reflect his revolutionary ideal and the country's struggle for real freedom.
 Some of his songs are popular among children even today and will be, for all times to come.
 Some leading numbers include Xurore Deulore, Bilote Halise, etc. He advocated the need to be aware of other people's cultures, views, religions, etc., and advocated for a world community.

 His compositions include song like Para jonomor khubho logonor, logon ukali gol, roi roi keteki, tilai tilai, kurua botah and many more to mention.
 He was a great actor.
-He used to perform dramas at Baan theatre of Tezpur which is regarded to be one of the oldest cultural activity centers of Assam.
+He used to perform dramas at Baan theatre of Tezpur, which is regarded to be one of the oldest cultural activity centres of Assam.
 He also translated the famous song of revolution "Internationale" by Eugène Pottier into Assamese.
 His paintings are still preserved in his residence at Tezpur.

 Theatre

-There have been many live performances at the Baan theatre in Tezpur which is famously connected to Bishnu Rava.
+There have been many live performances at the Baan theatre in Tezpur which is famously connected to Bishnu Rabha.
 This theatre (Ban Stage) where many of Bishnu Rabha's plays have been staged is designed by renowned architect Upendra Kumar Baruah.

 Films

-He was also recognized as a film director, music composer (Siraj) and actor (Era Bator Sur).
-He was an actor par excellence.
-His acting expertise was witnessed by Ban Theatre of Tezpur.
-But he never used this talent for commercial purpose.
-In spite of having very good rapport with the art world of Kolkata and Bombay, he never left Assam to achieve commercial success in the field of acting.
-Rather he used his talent to educate the masses.
-This talent also helped him to move around in disguise during his days of struggle.
+Rabha was also recognised as a film director, music composer (Siraj) and actor (Era Bator Sur).
 He also assisted in making of the first Assamese film Joymoti, by Jyoti Prasad Agarwala.
-He was also a recognized film director.
+He was also a recognised film director.

 Recognition and awards

-Rabha's songs are recognized as 'Rabha Sangeet'.
+Rabha's songs are recognised as 'Rabha Sangeet'.

-There is an award given in his honor for achievements in the cultural/music world of Assam by the state government.
+There is an award given in his honour for achievements in the cultural/music world of Assam by the state government.